0cjs/sedoc/8bit/jr-200/video.md

 Border
 -----

-Writing $CA00 will set the frame colour; all but the lowest three bits are ignored.
+Writing $CA00 will set the frame color; all but the lowest three bits are ignored.
 Reads are invalid.